kunalchand/deprecated-my-programming-languages-notes/my-python-notes.md

 - Set can only have immutable elements or inner-elements (e.g list) (Reference to element can't be changed.
 Basically element can be Class but not list).
 - Set is unordered or unindexed.
 - Can't create set that stores element in sorted order or maintains the insertion order.
+- Order of element in set is random

 ### initialization